futuregrid/manual/doc/source/account.rst

    * - 3b.
 Join Project?
      - Join an existing Project.
    * - Get Permission
-     - Get permission from the project lead to join the project.
+     - Get permission from the project lead or manager to join the project.
    * - Delete Join Request
      - Project leads will carefully evaluate if the person requesting to join is eligible.
 If not join requests will be deleted without notification requires to those that want to join.
    * - 3b.1.
 Join Approved